Gulf Oil: 1901–1982

-The business that became Gulf Oil started in 1901 with the discovery of oil at Spindletop near Beaumont, Texas.
+The business that became Gulf Oil started in 1901 with the discovery of oil at Spindletop oilfield near Beaumont, Texas.
 A group of investors came together to promote the development of a modern refinery at nearby Port Arthur to process the oil.
 The largest investors were Andrew Mellon and William Larimer Mellon Sr., of the Pittsburgh Mellon family.
 Other investors included many of Mellon's Pennsylvania clients as well as some Texas wildcatters.
 Mellon Bank and Gulf Oil remained closely associated thereafter.
 The Gulf Oil Corporation itself was formed in 1907 through the amalgamation of a number of oil businesses, principally the J.M.
 Guffey Petroleum Company, Gulf Pipeline Company, and Gulf Refining companies of Texas.
 The name of the company refers to the Gulf of Mexico where Beaumont lies.

 Output from Spindletop peaked at around 100000 oilbbl/d just after it was discovered and then started to decline.
 Later discoveries made 1927 the peak year of Spindletop production, but Spindletop's early decline forced Gulf to seek alternative sources of supply to sustain its substantial investment in refining capacity.
 This was achieved by constructing the 400-mile (640 km) Glenn Pool pipeline connecting oilfields in Oklahoma with Gulf's refinery at Port Arthur.
 The pipeline opened in September 1907.
 Gulf later built a network of pipelines and refineries in the eastern and southern United States, requiring heavy capital investment.
 Thus, Gulf Oil provided Mellon Bank with a secure vehicle for investing in the oil sector.

-Gulf promoted the concept of branded product sales by selling gasoline in containers and from pumps marked with a distinctive orange disc logo.
-A customer buying Gulf-branded gasoline could be assured of its quality and consistent standard.
-(In the early 20th century, non-branded gasoline in the United States was often contaminated or of unreliable quality).
+Gulf promoted the concept of branded product sales by selling fuel in containers and from pumps marked with a distinctive orange disc logo.
+A customer buying Gulf-branded fuel could be assured of its quality and consistent standard.
+(In the early 20th century, non-branded fuel in the United States was often contaminated or of unreliable quality).